 This is the easiest part of my job!
 It comes as second nature... lining up the shot, focusing, adjusting and CLICK!

 The real work begins when I upload the photos to my computer and begin the editing process.
+Taking the raw photo from "before" to "after" takes work and your precious memories are absolutely worth it!

 Depending on the number of photos, the editing process can be quite involved.
 This process is why people patiently wait (at times) weeks for their photos.
 Editing each photo may involve a number of processes to get the perfect effect and photo for the client.
 The photo may require such things as cropping, removing shadow, brightening, darkening, and adding certain aesthetic effects which make the photo POP!